NoelTautges/GraphicsAdder/README.md

 1.)
 Epic Games Store support

 2.)
-Automatic backup, replace, and restore for game files
+Automatic backup, and restore for game files

 3.)
-Generalization to all Direct3D-exclusive Unity games
+Generalization to all DirectX-exclusive Unity games

 4.)
 Make all shaders actually work (low priority)